amagallo/amagallo/README.md

 ## 🌍 What I believe

-> “Technology should be rigorous, and human.
+> *Technology should be rigorous, and human.
 Not just correct, but interpretable.
-Not just fast, but meaningful.”
+Not just fast, but meaningful.*

 I believe that building systems isn’t just about logic, it’s about responsibility.
 Creating technology that mirrors the mind requires not only formal control, but also a sense of care: for how we think, how we live, and how we relate to one another.